prdp99/pac-man/README.md

 How To Play
 1. Use your arrow keys to move Pacman around the field.
 2. Moving pacman continuously to one of the walls will bring it to the opposite wall.
-3. The game is complele when pacman or ghost gets 11 points.